chef/chef-workstation/docs-chef-io/content/workstation/ctl_chef.md

 `-g GENERATOR_COOKBOOK_PATH`, `--generator-cookbook GENERATOR_COOKBOOK_PATH`

 : The path at which a cookbook named `code_generator` is located.
-This cookbook is used by the `chef generate` subcommands to generate cookbooks, cookbook files, templates, attribute files, and so on.
+This cookbook is used by the `chef generate` subcommands to generate cookbooks, cookbook files, templates, attribute files, and more.
 Default value: `lib/chef-dk/skeletons`, under which is the default `code_generator` cookbook that is included as part of Chef Workstation.

 `-h`, `--help`